-As cosmetic dentistry has become more affordable, procedures such as veneers and teeth whitening have become more popular than ever before.
+Cosmetic dentistry claims arise as cosmetic dentistry has become more affordable, procedures such as veneers and teeth whitening have become more popular than ever before.
 Most cosmetic dentistry procedures and treatments are carried out successfully.
 However, sometimes, procedures can go wrong and result in pain, suffering and long-lasting effects.

 Call our team on 0800 342 3206 today to find out if you could claim.
 Alternatively, complete the form above to request a call-back.

 Cosmetic dentistry compensation claims usually arise following a misdiagnosis or inadequate treatment.
 If inappropriate cosmetic dentistry is recommended when more substantial dental treatment would be more suitable, an underlying dental health issue may be missed.

 Poor technique in cosmetic dental procedures can lead to serious complications, such as further oral problems, infection and severe pain.

 There are a number of different cosmetic dentistry procedures that, when carried out negligently, can result in claims being made: